OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 Secrets do not necessarilty need to be brought to a consumer of the secret by a CI/CD pipeline.
 It is even better when the secret is actually retrieved by the consumer of the secret.
 In that case, the CI/CD pipeline still needs to instruct the orchestrating system (e.g. [Kubernetes](https://kubernetes.io/)) that it needs to schedule a certain service with a given service account with which the consumer can then retrieve the actual required secret.
 This means that the CI/CD tooling still has credentials towards the orchestrating platform, but no longer has access to the secrets themselves.
 The do's and don'ts regarding these type of credentials are similar to the ones described in section 3.2.2.

-### 3.3: Authentication and Authorization of CI/CD tooling
+### 3.3 Authentication and Authorization of CI/CD tooling

 CI/CD tooling should have designegated service accounts, which can only operate in the scope of the actual needed secrets and/or orchestration of the consumers of a secret.
 Next to that, a ci/cd pipeline its run should be easily attributable to the one who has defined the job and/or triggered it in order to detect who has tried to exfiltrate secrets and/or manipulate them.
 This means that, when certificate based auth is used, the actual caller of the pipeline its identity should be part of the used certificate.
 If a token is used to authenticate towards the mentioned systems, make sure that the principal requesting these actions is set as well (E.g. the user or the creator of the job).

 Verify on a periodically basis whether this is (still) the case for your system, so that logging, attribution of, and security alerting on suspicious actions can be done effectively.

-### 3.4: Logging and accounting
+### 3.4 Logging and accounting

 CI/CD tooling can be used in various ways to extract secrets by an attacker: from using administrative interfaces, to job creation which exfiltrates the secret using double base64 encoding or encryption.
 Therefore, you should log every action which happens at a CI/CD tool.
 Security alerting rules should be defined at every non-standard manipulation of the pipeline tool and its administrative interface, in order to be able to monitor secret usage.
 Logs should be at least queryable for 90 days and stored for a longer period of time on cold storage, as it might take security teams time to understand how a secret can be exfiltrated and/or manipulated with the CI/CD tooling.

-### 3.5.
-Rotation vs Dynamic Creation
+### 3.5 Rotation vs Dynamic Creation

 CI/CD tooling can be used to rotate secrets or instruct other components to do the rotation of the secret.
 For instance, the CI/CD tool can request a secrets management system, or anoter application to do the actual rotation of the secret by replacing the actual value by a new one.
 Alternatively, the CI/CD tool or another component could setup a dynamic secret: a secret required for a consumer to use for as long as it lives, after which the secret is invalidated when the consumer no longer lives.
 This reduces possible leakage of a secret, and allows for easy detection of misuse: after all if a the secret is used anywhere else than from the IP of the consumer: then the secret is misused.

-### 3.6.
-Pipeline Created Secrets
+### 3.6 Pipeline Created Secrets

 The pipeline tooling can be used to generate secrets and either offer them directly to the service which is deployed by the tooling, or provision the secret to a secrets management solution. alternatively the secret can be stored encrypted in git, so that the secret and its metadata is as close to the developer daily place of work as possible.
 This does require that developers cannot decrypt the secrets themselves, and that every consumer of a secret has its own encrypted variant of the secret.
 For instance: the secret should then be different per DTAP environment, and be encrypted with a different key.
 For each environment, only the designated consumer at that environment should be able to decrypt the specific secret.
 That way, a secret does not leak cross-environment and can still be easily stored next to the code.
 Consumers of a secret could now decrypt the secret using a side-car, as described in section 5.2, where instead of retrieving the secrets, the consumer would leverage the side-car to do decryption of the secret.

 When a pipeline itself creates a secret, make sure that the scripts and/or binaries involved of the creation adhere to best practices for secret generation (e.g. secure-randomness, proper length of secret creation, etc.) and that the secret is created based on well defined metadata which is stored somewhere in Git or somewhere else.

-## BEN: 4.
-Cloud Providers
+## 4 Cloud Providers

-Important considerations:
+For cloud providers, there are at least four important topics to touch upon:

-- Designated secret storage/management solutions
+- Designated secret storage/management solutions.
+Which service(s) do you use?
-- Envelope encryption (mostly default)
+- Envelope & client-side encryption
-- Blast radius (IAM configuration, permission scope)
-    - Example: Azure Key vault
+- Identity and access management: decreasing the blast radius
 - API quotas or service limits

 (WIP by @bendehaan)

-### 4.1.
-Services to use
+### 4.1 Services to use

+In any environment, it is best to use a designated secret management solution.
+Most cloud providers have at least one service that offers secret management.
+Of course, it's also possible to run your a different secret management solution (e.g. HashiCorp Vault) on compute resources within the cloud, but we'll consider cloud provider service offerings in this section.

+Sometimes it's possible to automatically rotate your secret, either via a service provided by your cloud provider or a (custom-built) function.
+Generally the cloud provider's solution is preferred since the barrier of entry and risk of misconfiguration are lower.
+If you use a custom solution, ensure the role the function uses to do its rotation can only be assumed by said function.

-AWS Secrets manager
+#### 4.1.1 AWS

-Note on the AWS Parameter store
+For AWS, the recommended solution is [AWS secret manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).

+It is also possible to use the [Systems Manager Parameter store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html), which is cheaper, but that has a few downsides:

+- you'll need to make sure you've specified encryption yourself (secrets manager does that by default)
+- it offers fewer auto-rotation capabilities (you will likely need to build a custom function)
+- it doesn't support cross-account access
+- it doesn't support cross-region replication
+- there are fewer [security hub controls](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-fsbp-controls.html) available

+Permissions are granted at the secret level.

-GCP Secret manager
+#### 4.1.2 GCP

+For GCP, the recommended service is [Secret Manager](https://cloud.google.com/secret-manager/docs).

+Permissions are granted at the secret level.

-Azure Key Vault
+#### 4.1.3 Azure

-Rotating secrets automatically w/ functions (shouldn't be able to assume roles used for rotating)

-MAYBE A FEW MORENOTES ON ROTATION?
-(E.G. USAGE OF SERVERLESS FUNCTIONS/LAMBDA'S FOR THAT?)
+For Azure, the recommended service is [Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/).

+Contrary to other clouds, permisssions are granted at the _**Key Vault**_ level.
+This means secrets for separate workloads and separate sensitivity levels should be in separated Key Vaults accordingly.

-### 4.2.
-Envelope encryption
+### 4.2 Envelope & client-side encryption

 Customer master key -> data key